 The goal of this educational externship is to provide a variety of clinical experiences to develop the skills necessary for a career as a pediatric audiologist.
 As an extern, you can expect to receive intensive training and mentoring from an experienced staff of clinical audiologists.
 During the placement the extern will have the opportunity to apply academic principles within a clinical practice and learn to work as part of a multidisciplinary team.

 All paperwork must be completed through the State of Texas prior to beginning your externship.
 The responsibility of obtaining an externship license will be that of the extern.

-4. Prior to the projected June 1, 2020 start date, an affiliation agreement between The Center for Hearing and Speech and your university must be signed.
+Prior to the projected June 1, 2021 start date an affiliation agreement between The Center for Hearing and Speech and the university must be signed.

-5. You must have liability insurance through their university and private health insurance.
+Extern must have liability insurance through their university.